-79 Results <0.1 mg/kg should be rounded to one significant figure; results ≥ 0.1 and <10 mg/kg should be rounded to two significant figures; results ≥ 10 mg/kg may be rounded to three significant figures or to a whole number.
-Reporting limits should be rounded to 1 significant figure at <10 mg/kg and two significant figures at ≥ 10 mg/kg.
+83 It is essential to maintain uniformity in reporting results.
+In general, results <0.1 mg/kg should be rounded to one significant figure; results ≥ 0.1 and <10 mg/kg should be rounded to two significant figures; results $\ge 10 \text{ mg/kg}$ may be rounded to three significant figures or to a whole number.
+Reporting limits should be rounded to 1 significant figure at <10 mg/kg and two significant figures at $\ge 10 \text{ mg/kg}$.
 These requirements do not necessarily reflect the uncertainty associated with the data.
-Additional significant figures may be recorded for the purposes of statistical analysis.
+Additional significant figures may be recorded for the purpose of statistical analysis.
+In some cases the rounding may be specified by, or agreed with the customer/stakeholder of the monitoring.